alank90/senior_opt/README.md

 ### App requirements

 &nbsp;&nbsp; You will need a _Google Cloud API key_ to make requests.
 To get a key you must setup a Google Cloud project.
 [See this link](https://developers.google.com/workspace/guides/get-started) for instructions on how to setup a project, enable the Google Sheets API for the project, and create an API key.
 To get started using simple Get requests to your Sheet see [create API key](https://developers.google.com/workspace/guides/create-credentials#api-key).
+You will also need the Google sheets ID number, which you can get from the SS's URL.

 &nbsp;&nbsp;You will also need to create an .env file to store the API key.
 Since we use Vite to build the app we name the env var _VITE_API_SS_KEY_ and access it thru
 _import.meta.env.VITE_API_SS_KEY_.
+You must also store the Sheets ID in the .env file under the key _VITE_SHEETS_ID_ and access it thru _import.meta.env.VITE_SHEETS_ID_.

-**_Important_** - Remember you must also setup the environment variable in the Netlify console when deploying the App.
+**_Important_** - Remember you must also setup the environment variables in the Netlify console when deploying the App.

 ### Notes